Dhritirajkalitacolab/nigellidine-ftsz-drug-discovery/README.md

 ```

 The 0.235 A value remains labelled **documented** until independently recalculated from the deposited crystal and redocked GDP coordinates.

+### Why AutoDock4 is not used for tubulin

+AutoDock4's genetic-algorithm search failed to reproduce the crystal GDP pose in 4I55, even with a doubled search budget.
+A single-point (EPDB) evaluation of the crystal pose scored -7.69 kcal/mol, better than any pose the search found.
+The failure was therefore in the search, not the scoring function, and AutoDock4 was excluded from the tubulin comparison on that evidence.
+Its FtsZ result (Section 2) is unaffected.

 ---